edison4354/CS_1.1-Bank-Account/README.md

 # BankAccount

-BankAccount is a class for using your termial as a ATM
+The BankAccount class uses object-oriented programming concepts to create a Python program that simulates a bank account.

 ## Installation